ArashRabbani/3DSYN/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under CC BY-NC 4.0 - see the [LICENSE](LICENSE) file for details

 ## Contact